 The Moorpark Train Station North Parking Lot Public Art project is the City’s newest Art In Public Places (AIPP) project.
 The AIPP program requires certain development projects to either install public artwork or pay an in-lieu fee.
 In-lieu fees are collected for use exclusively for the AIPP program.
 This project brings a new art installation to High Street that will serve as a formal pedestrian entry to the Moorpark train station and add cultural interest to the downtown area.

 ABOUT THE ARTWORK:

 The trees themselves are inspired by the “tree of life,” a concept common to all cultures.
 Each sculpture is constructed of steel and stands approximately ten feet tall.
-The steel is treated to evoke a weathered, industrial feel, with elements of each tree painted to draw attention, enhance and enliven the installations.
+The steel is treated to evoke a weathered, industrial feel, with elements of each tree painted to enhance and enliven the installations.
 The sculptures will flank the walkway connecting the train station to High Street, creating an “orchard” to inspire visitors as they enter and leave the train station.